Alaska’s Education Challenge

 Your continued input is essential as Alaskans work together to effect transformative change in the state’s public education system.
 All gatherings of the five committees are public meetings.
 The State Board of Education will approve final recommendations, which will be submitted to the Governor and the Alaska Legislature in December 2017.

 Below is the timeline for Alaska’s Education Challenge.
-You can also download a PDF version of the timeline.

 - February 1st, 2017